proycon/codemeta-server/README.md

 `
 Check ``codemeta-server --help`` for help on all the options.

-The file `data.json` is produced by [codemetapy](https://github.com/proycon/codemetapy) (usually via codemeta-harvester) and contains the full linked data graph of all tools you want to show.
+The file `data.json` is produced by [codemetapy](https://github.com/proycon/codemetapy) (possibly via [codemeta-harvester](https://github.com/proycon/codemeta-harvester) and contains the full linked data graph of all tools you want to show.
 Say you have ``codemeta.json`` files for  two resources, then you can use codemetapy to create a graph as follows:

 ``
 codemetapy --baseuri http://localhost:8080/ --graph resource1.codemeta.json resource2.codemeta.json > data.json
 ``

-If you have no codemeta files at all yet, then you can use codemetapy (via [codemeta-harvester](https://github.com/proycon/codemeta-harvester) to automatically extract metadata.
+If you have no codemeta files at all yet, then still you can use codemetapy (via [codemeta-harvester](https://github.com/proycon/codemeta-harvester) to automatically extract metadata from other known schemas.

 For production scenarios, you'll want to run codemeta-server via WSGI/ASGI, check the Dockerfile in https://github.com/CLARIAH/tool-discovery .